What exactly is the CERF?

 From gender-based violence triggered by the COVID‑19 pandemic to floods in Bangladesh and droughts in Somalia, the Central Emergency Response Fund allows the United Nations to react flexibly and swiftly to acute humanitarian crises.

 Germany will pay at least 180 million euro into the fund for the years 2020‑22.
 This makes Germany the leading donor once again in 2021.
 As of this year, it is pledging its financial support for several years in advance so as to give the United Nations a more solid basis on which to plan its relief efforts.

 Swift reaction to gender-based violence triggered by COVID‑19

-Efficiency and innovation: anticipatory humanitarian assistance
+Efficiency and innovation: Anticipatory humanitarian assistance

-Goal: 1 billion US dollars per year for the CERF
+Objective: One billion US dollars per year for the CERF

 In 2016, the member states of the United Nations set themselves the goal of raising one billion US dollars for the CERF each year.
 Germany is a major contributor, providing 13% of this amount.
 The German Government also encourages other donor countries to make generous contributions to the CERF so that it can fully accomplish its mission to be a relief fund by all, for all.